Anand450623/coding_samples/ch10.  Bit Manipulations/Readme.md

 10. x&-x : sets all the bits to zero except the last one bit
 11. x&(x-1) : sets the last one bit of  x to zero
 12. x|(x-1) : inverts all bits after the last one bit

+built-in functions with g++ compiler :

+1. __builtin_clz(x): This function is used to count the number of zeroes at the begining of the number.
+2. __builtin_ctz(x): This function is used to count the number of zeroes at the end of the number.
+3. __builtin_popcount(x): This function is used to count the number of one’s(set bits) in an integer.
+4. __builtin_parity(x): This function is used to check the parity of a number.
+This function returns true(1) if the number has odd parity else it returns false(0) for even parity.